Southern Baptists agree to keep list of accused sex abusers

 “How are you going to tell a watching world that Jesus died for them … when his church won’t even do its very best to protect them?”
 Frank asked.

+But Christa Brown, who has advocated for more than a decade on behalf of fellow survivors of abuse in Southern Baptist settings, called the reforms disappointing.
+She and other survivors had sought a permanent commission to oversee compliance, whereas Tuesday’s vote created a one-year term for a task force, with option to renew.
+She also called for a more “survivor-centric” handling of the list of accused clergy.

+“I know people like happy endings, but I’m not feeling it,” Brown tweeted afterward. “… I feel grief.
+It’s better than nothing but that’s such a low bar.”

-During debate, some Baptists criticized the consulting firm that conducted the report, Guidepost Solutions, for its recent tweet in support of Pride month, which goes against the SBC’s view that homosexuality is sinful.
+During debate, some members opposed even the reforms that were proposed.
+They noted that the consulting firm that conducted the report, Guidepost Solutions, tweeted in support of Pride month, which goes against the SBC’s view that homosexuality is sinful.

+“We have a group that celebrates sexual sin, advising us on how to handle sexual sin of abuse,” said Indiana pastor Tim Overton.
+“That is a problem.”

-“I didn’t like their tweet either,” Frank said, adding that it is important to recognize that the company’s perspective on sexuality and gender is simply different from a Christian denomination’s views.
-“The issue is not, what does Guidepost think of LGBT?
+Frank replied that he didn’t like the Guidepost tweet, either: “The issue is not, what does Guidepost think of LGBT?
 The issue is what do Southern Baptists think of sexual abuse.”

-Frank also reiterated the need for a database of abusers, which he said has been discussed by the SBC for more than a decade.
-He said a database is crucial to ensure abusers are not going from church to church, hurting more vulnerable people.
+Frank said a database has been discussed by the SBC for more than a decade, adding it is crucial to ensure abusers are not going from church to church, hurting more vulnerable people.

-Brad Eubank, senior pastor of Petal First Baptist Church in Petal, Mississippi, urged messengers to approve the recommendations.
-Eubank was sexually abused as a child by a minister of music at a Southern Baptist church in Mississippi.
-He said these recommendations should serve as a “starting point.”
+Brad Eubank, senior pastor of First Baptist Church in Petal, Mississippi, urged messengers to approve the recommendations.
+Eubank, who is included in the Guidepost report, was sexually abused as a child by a minister of music at a Southern Baptist church in Mississippi.

 Smith reported from Pittsburgh.